polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 You can also supply one or more identities to look for as a filter condition.
 Example is given below.

 ```
-// Looking for a specific ID
+// Looking for a specific identity
 p5.crypto.list-private-keys:phosphorusfive@gmail.com

 // Or listing all gmail.com keys